waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`impassable`**: Walls and other obstacles that cannot be walked on.
 - **`ledge`**: Can only be jumped down from above (Y-1).
 Impassable from below and sides.
 - **`steps`**: Allows movement between `ground` and `elevated_ground`.
 - **`elevated_ground`**: Can only be accessed from `steps` or other `elevated_ground` tiles.
-Cannot be accessed directly from `ground`.
 - **`cuttable`**: Can be cut with HM Cut.
 Respawns on map change.
 - **`ladder_up`/`ladder_down`**: Warps that function as instant transitions between floors.

 ## B. Solved Puzzles & Key Events
-- **Pewter Museum 2F:** Solved blocking NPC puzzle by interacting with follower Pikachu adjacent to a Scientist.
 - **Snorlax (Routes 11 & 12):** Awakened using the POKé FLUTE from the ITEM menu.
-- **Pokémon Tower Ghost:** Used SILPH SCOPE to reveal the ghost, allowing passage to rescue Mr. Fuji.
+- **Pokémon Tower Ghost:** Used SILPH SCOPE to reveal the ghost.
-- **Seafoam Islands Current:** Solved multi-floor boulder puzzle to stop the strong water current on B4F.
+- **Seafoam Islands Current:** Solved multi-floor boulder puzzle to stop the strong water current.

-## C. Key Locations & Discoveries
 - **Mt.
-Moon Entrances:** The eastern entrance (from Route 4, near Route 3) is the presumed main path.
-The western entrance (from Route 4, near Cerulean) leads to a separate section that was fully explored and confirmed to not contain a fossil.
-- **Celadon Dept. Store:** Sells TMs, stat-boosters, POKé DOLLs, and evolution stones.
-- **Route 12:** Location of the Super Rod House.
-- **Cinnabar Island:** Home to a Pokémon Lab that can regenerate fossils.
+Moon Super Nerd Block (Turn 194398):** NPC at (25, 32) on 1F creates a dialogue trigger on tile (25, 31) that blocks all movement.
+Solution is to press 'A' to dismiss the dialogue.

-## D. Obstacles & Solutions
+## C. Obstacles & Solutions
 - **Rocket Grunt (Mt.
 Moon B2F at 30, 12):** Confirmed via dialogue that he is blocking the path south and demands a fossil to pass.
-This route is a dead end until a fossil is acquired.

 # IV.
 Active Hypotheses & Test Results

-- **Conclusion: Mt.
-Moon Navigation (Turn 194304):** My previous belief that I was trapped in the western section of Mt.
-Moon was a hallucination caused by confirmation bias.
-The area has multiple exits.
-The correct path forward is to enter Mt.
-Moon from the eastern entrance on Route 4.
-- **Hypothesis 1:** The eastern section of Mt.
-Moon contains a fossil needed to pass the Rocket Grunt on B2F. **Test Plan:** Thoroughly explore the eastern section of Mt.
-Moon.
+- **Hypothesis 1:** The fossil needed to pass the Rocket Grunt is located in the lower floors of Mt.
+Moon, accessible from the western entrance. **Test Plan:** Thoroughly explore B1F and B2F via the ladder at (6, 6) on 1F.
 - **Untested Assumption 1:** The Officer Jenny blocking the path in Cerulean City is a permanent story block.
-- **Untested Assumption 2:** The Hiker at (6, 7) on Mt.
-Moon 1F is a non-battling NPC. **Test Plan:** Interact with him at the next opportunity.
-- **Untested Assumption 3:** The Super Nerd at (25, 32) on Mt.
-Moon 1F is a non-battling NPC. **Test Plan:** Interact with him at the next opportunity.

-# VI.
-Tool & Agent Development
+# V. Tool & Agent Development

 ## A. Active Agents
 - **`stuck_navigator_agent`**: Suggests high-level navigational pivots when tools fail.
-- **`navigation_manager_agent`**: A stateful agent that remembers a long-term navigation goal and automatically re-plans/re-issues movement commands after interruptions.
+- **`navigation_manager_agent`**: A stateful agent that remembers a long-term navigation goal and automatically re-plans after interruptions.

-## B. Active Tools
+## B. Development Backlog
-- **`automated_path_navigator`**: Automates pathfinding and movement.
+- **`automated_path_navigator` Improvement:** Refine the tool to provide more context on failure, distinguishing between simple obstacles and puzzle elements (e.g., movable boulder vs. boulder switch barrier).
+- **`tool_debugger_agent` Idea:** Create an agent to automate the process of diagnosing tool failures by comparing `run_code` output with `define_tool` output.

-## C. Development Lessons & Bugs
+## C. Development Lessons
-- **`define_tool` Staleness:** The `define_tool` system can serve a stale version of a script.
-If a tool fails after a fix, test the raw code with `run_code` to differentiate between logic errors and system issues.
 - **Menu Cursor Behavior:** Menu cursor starting positions are non-deterministic.
-Tools must force a known state.
 - **Battle Move Selection:** The move selection menu is a single-column list navigated with UP/DOWN only.
 LEFT/RIGHT have no effect.